PostHog/posthog.com/contents/blog/introducing-hogql.md

 ## What is HogQL?

-It's a transition layer over ClickHouse SQL.
+It's a translation layer over ClickHouse SQL.
 It's intuitive for anyone familiar with SQL, but it offers a few advantages and features.

 Features unique to HogQL include simplified access to event and person properties, as well as automatically added joins when you query fields with data on a different table, such as `events.person.properties.$browser`.